MFI activities in AP come to a halt

 No love lost between Rahul Gandhi, MFIs: Rosaiah

-Microfinance Institution Network (MFIN)—the self regulatory organisation of the of the micro finance organisation— has demanded a comprehensive regulator for the sector to check indiscipline in the functioning of the sector.
+Microfinance Institution Network (MFIN)—the self-regulatory organization of the microfinance organization— has demanded a comprehensive regulator for the sector to check indiscipline in the functioning of the sector.

 India’s Microlending Loan Sharks